mugithi/google-terraform-pytorch-tpu/README.md

 #### *4a.
 What happens when you initialize the enviroment*

-Initializing the enviroment creates GCS bucket to store both the configuration information and training information as follows
+Initializing the traning enviroment creates GCS bucket to store both the configuration information and training information as follows

 - tf_backend: TF state for filestore, cloud tpu, mig
 - tf_backend/workspace: Workspace to store enviromental variables used by Cloud Buld in values.env